ItsGentle/FileDump/README.md

 # FileDump
-Dump for sharing files.
-Each project will have a branch.
+Dump for sharing files for the *Cosmetics* plugin